 Dry eyes.
 Gritty, itchy, burning, and uncomfortable eyes.
 Some patients even complain of tearing with dry eye because of the irritation.
 Sound familiar?
-Millions of people in the U.S. report dry eye symptoms, so it isn’t surprising that at some point, you might share in this unpleasant experience.
+Millions of people in the U.S. report the symptoms of dry eye, so it isn’t surprising that at some point, you might share in this unpleasant experience.
 Dry eyes are common and can become a chronic problem that poses risks to the health of the eye and, sometimes, can impact vision.

 Let’s start with a simple definition of dry eye.
 Dry eyes are a condition in which a person doesn’t have enough quality tears to lubricate and nourish the surface of the eye.
 While most relate tears as an expression of sadness or other strong emotion, tears serve several important functions for your eye and vision.
 Tears keep the eye moist, nourished, and healthy when the eye is functioning properly.
 Plus, the film of tears that covers the surface of the eye and is constantly replenished by blinking, creates a pristine, smooth surface that helps provide clear vision.

 In addition to tears lubricating the eye, they also reduce the risk of eye infection and protect the eye by washing away dust and debris that may get in the eye.
 Tears work to help keep the surface of the eyes smooth and clear, which is important to clear vision.

 When the eye isn’t well lubricated by tears, that’s when the problems with dry eye symptoms start.
 When these symptoms of dry eye become increasingly bothersome or chronic, you are likely dealing with dry eye syndrome.

 Dry eyes (also known as dry eye syndrome) are the result of the eye’s inability to properly lubricate itself.
 This is due to one of two factors: